-TopICS is the Topology Intercity Seminar joint between Utrecht University and Radboud University, Nijmegen.
+TopICS is the Topology Intercity Seminar joint between Utrecht University, Radboud University - Nijmegen, and Vrije Universiteit Amsterdam (VU).

 If you wish to receive seminar announcements and/or participate in the seminar please subscribe to the mailing list.